Posts Tagged ‘truth’

 My position is that the most important reality is the one you know.
 This person-centric view lets me stay curious about people, even when they see the world differently than I do.
 Of course, you might disagree with my definition of Truth, and your perspective is every bit as valid as mine.
 But let me offer one observation to support my position.

-We go to art museums, longing for a glimpse of the world through someone else’s eyes.
+We go to art museums, longing for a glimpse of the world through the artist’s eyes.
 These images we see of starry skies and fields of flowers are not valuable because they are Truth.
-The yearning to see them is based at least in part on the desire to learn a different way of looking at the world.
+Our yearning to see them is based at least in part on the desire to learn a different way of looking at the world.
 Memoirs provide the same benefit.

 So rather than be threatened by the fear of lying, I take the opposite approach.
 I am exhilarated by the joy of trying.
 To understand the way life unfolds for other people, I open up to the sharing of their best approximation.
 By accepting the stories of others, as they remember, I am able to see through their eyes things I could never see through my own.
 And as I build trust for them, I gain a powerful side effect.
 I increase my trust in myself, strengthening my acceptance that there are valuable insights hidden within my memories.
 By aspiring to tell my story, I can learn about my own life, share it with others, and increase the value of my journey now and in the future.